 Day 10: Trek to Gokyo Ri (5357 m)-Thangnak Kharka(4750m/6-7hrs)

 Early morning, we hike up to the Gokyo Ri (5360).
-Climbing Gokyo Ri is obviously strenuous as it is steeply uphill and takes about 3 hours to reach the top.
-The view of the Gokyo village on the edge of the third lake is amazing.
-Spend some time observing the beautiful mountain views and then retrace back to Gokyo for breakfast.
-After breakfast, continues our trek to Thangnak Kharka.
+Climbing Gokyo Ri is obviously strenuous as it is steeply uphill and takes about 3 hours.
+The view of the Gokyo village on the edge of the third lake is stunning.
+We shall spend some time observing the beautiful mountain views and then retrace to Gokyo for breakfast.
+After breakfast, we shall continue our trek to Thangnak Kharka.
 The last village before crossing the Cho La pass.
 Overnight in Thangnak Kharka.

 Day 11: Thangnak - Cho-la Pass(5420 m) - Dzongla(4830m/7-8hrs)

-Cho La Pass is also another highlight of this trip.
-Today is the toughest day, and we have to start early at 4 am.
-The pass is not itself difficult, but it is steep and involves a glacier traverse on the eastern side.
-We have to be more cautious as the trail is vertical, and the rocks glazed by ice add trouble to the trekkers, making the trail slippery.
-The trail from Cho La Phedi is an uphill climb through a ravine and rocky trail.
-The top of the Chola pass is decorated with prayer flags.
-The pyramidal Ama Dablam presides over a range of mountains on the south, even as Cholatse soar on the west and Lobuche to the East and Baruntse rise sharply to our left.
+Cho La Pass is another highlight of this trek.
+Today, it will be a tough day.
+We shall start very early, the pass, is not difficult to climb.
+But it is steep uphill hike past a glacier on the eastern side.
+The trail is vertical, and the rocks glazed by ice add trouble to the trekkers, making the trail slippery.
+The hike from Cho La Phedi is an uphill climb through a rocky path.
+Prayer flags flutter in the wind at the top of the pass.
+The pyramidal Ama Dablam presides over a range of mountains on the south, even as Cholatse soar on the west and Lobuche to the East, and Baruntse rise sharply to our left.
 After crossing the pass, the trail goes through the side of a frozen lake and some crevasses to Dzongla.
 Overnight in Dzongla.

 Day 12: Dzongla to Lobuche(4940m/4 hrs)

 Today it is a short and relatively easy trek.
-We cross over a bridge and walk along a grassy trail enjoying the view of Lobuche, Amadablam, Thamserku, and Kangtega all along the way.
-We arrive at Lobuche for lunch after lunch, the rest of the afternoon is free to rest or explore around.
+We shall cross over a bridge and walk along a grassy trail enjoying the views of Lobuche, Amadablam, Thamserku, and Kangtega all along the way.
+We will arrive at Lobuche for lunch, and the rest of the afternoon is free to rest and explore around.
 Overnight in Lobuche.

 Day 13: Lobuche(4940m) - Gorakshep(5140m) & Everest Base Camp (5364m m): 6-7 hrs

-The trail to Gorakshep goes through the lateral moraine of the Khumbu Glacier, with the view of the north ridge of Everest along with Mt.
+The trail to Gorakshep goes through the lateral moraine of the Khumbu Glacier, with a view of the north ridge of Everest along with Mt.
 Pumori, Mt.
 Mahalangur, Mt.
-Khumbutse, Mt.
-Nuptse, etc. It takes about 3hrs, and we arrive at Gorekshep (5140) for lunch.
-After a short rest, we head towards the Everest Base Camp, the ultimate destination of this trek.
-The major mountains that can be seen from Everest Base Camp are Mt.
+Khumbutse, and Mt.
+Nuptse.
+It takes about 3hrs, and we arrive at Gorekshep (5140) for lunch.
+After a short rest, we shall head towards the Everest Base Camp, the ultimate destination of this trek.
+The chief mountains seen from Everest Base Camp are Mt.
 Everest, Lhotse, Nuptse, Khumbuste, and Pumori.
-After spending some time at the base camp, we return to Gorakshep.
+After spending some time at the base camp, we shall return to Gorakshep.
 Overnight in Gorakshep.

 Day 14: Gorakshep–Kalapatthar(5545m)-Pheriche(4280 m): 8hrs

-We shall start early morning before dawn to catch up on the sunrise view from Kalapathar, as there will always be the potential for the chilly wind, which is quite common in this area.
+We shall start early morning to catch up on the sunrise view from Kalapathar, as there will always be the potential for the chilly wind, which is quite common in this area.
 We will take several breaks to catch our breath and capture the outstanding views.
 After 2-3 hrs of the walk, we finally reach Kalapatthar and ascend to the summit marked by prayer flags.
-Observe the spectacular sunrise and the best panoramic views of the Everest, Nuptse, and the entire Everest range.
-After enjoying the breath-taking views, trek back to Gorakshep for breakfast and then descend to Pheriche (4210m) via Lobuche and Thukla.
+We shall observe the spectacular sunrise and the best panoramic views of Everest, Nuptse, and the entire Everest range.
+After enjoying the breathtaking views, we descend to Gorakshep for breakfast.
+After breakfast, We shall continue our trek to Pheriche (4210m) via Lobuche and Thukla.
 Overnight in Pheriche.

 Day 15: Pheriche – Pangboche(39985m) - Tengboche(3860m)5 - 6 hrs

-Today the hike is mostly downhill, the trail passes through the beautiful Sherpa villages of Orsho and Shomare, and we will arrive at Pangboche.
+Today the hike is mostly downhill.
+The trail passes through the beautiful Sherpa villages of Orsho and Shomare, and we will arrive at Pangboche.
 From Pangboche, we retrace our footsteps down to the Imja Khola and hike uphill through the forest to Dingboche(3820m).
 We continue further, downhill across rhododendron and juniper forest to Tengboche.
-Along the way, we might get the opportunity to sight some wild lives, including mountain goats, colorful pheasants, etc. In Tengboche, visit the Tengboche monastery.
+Along the way, we might get the opportunity to sight some wild lives, including mountain goats and colorful pheasants.
+In Tengboche, visit the Tengboche monastery.
 Overnight in Tengboche.

 Day 16: Tengboche - Namche Bazzar (3,440m/6 hrs)

 The trail follows the Dudh Koshi gorge descending rapidly through the pine forests.
 The path eventually reaches down to the Phunke Tenga (3250m), which takes us about an hour and a half.
-Then it is a steep uphill climb to reach Sansa and Kyangjuma (3550m).
-We will probably have lunch at Kyangjuma, and after lunch, we continue our trek to Namche Bazaar.
+Then it is a steep uphill climb to Sansa and Kyangjuma (3550m).
+We will probably have lunch at Kyangjuma, and after lunch, we shall continue to Namche Bazaar.
 Overnight in Namche Bazaar.